SOUMYADEEP-DAS-code/QuadroDex_Challenge1_TMP/README.md

 retail_data.csv (The raw dataset used for the challenge)

-analysis.ipynb (The main Jupyter Notebook with all our code and analysis)
+Untitled0 (3).ipynb (The main Jupyter Notebook with all our code and analysis)

 presentation.pptx (A summary of our findings and recommendations)